 -

-Right NOW, we are offering free Grounded Resilience trainings for federal workers who have lost their jobs, and staff who have been impacted by the cuts to programs - offered at no cost.
-Join us.
-Register here: https://lp.constantcontactpages.com/ev/reg/znf83r2
+Right NOW, we are offering free Resilience trainings for federal workers who have lost their jobs, and nonprofit staff impacted by the cuts to programs - offered at no cost.
+Check the Training page, and here's our next one.
+To REGISTER: Free Resilience Workshop for Federal Workers - Newton, MA, Veteran's Day, Nov.
+11, 2025

 What We Do